Content on this page was generated by AI and has not been manually reviewed.

 Remote access VPN

 Individual users connect from remote locations into a central LAN.
 This is the most common setup for remote workers or family members who need to reach a home LAN from anywhere.
+Is edge good now for VPNs and Edge browser privacy in 2026: a practical guide to performance, speed, and safety

 LAN-to-LAN vs client-based LAN VPN